Debian 10, Cloud-init and static IP addresses

 images.
 A quick look on internet

-and I discovered that genericcloud
+and I discovered that genericcloud is what I need.

 Long story short, I was using Cloud-init to setup static IP addresses on Debian Buster images.
 However, the image was still trying the DHCP, and no DNS.